edenmind/OpenArabic/README.md

 ## Technologies

-OpenArabic.io is built using some of the latest languages and technologies such as Python, .NET 5, Angular, Swift, Kotlin, Terraform, Kubernetes and Docker.
+OpenArabic.io is built using some of the latest languages and technologies such as Python, .NET 5, React Native, Terraform, Kubernetes and Docker.

 ## Help wanted